matm/jQuery-File-Upload-Wiki/API.md

 ## Initialization
-The basic initialization of the File Upload widget is by calling the *fileupload* method on a jQuery collection with the target HTML element:
+The File Upload widget is initialized by calling the *fileupload* method on a jQuery collection with the target HTML element:

 ```js
 $('#fileupload').fileupload();